hmlongco/Factory/Sources/Factory/Factory.docc/GettingStarted/Containers.md

 ## Passing Containers

-Containers can be passed along from object to object.

 Here's an example of passing an instance of a container to a view model and then initializing a service from that container.
 ```swift
 class ContentViewModel {